akhileshrao05/kaleidoscope/README.md

 Codegen to convert the AST to LLVM IR

 ### Add support for mutable variables
-Add support for mutable variables using LLVM stack variables or AllocaInst (This is work in progress)
+Add support for defining new variables and modifying existing variables using LLVM stack variables or AllocaInst

+### Add support for compiling to object files
+Add support to convert the generated LLVM IR to an onject file : "output.o" which can be linked with other file by using: clang++ main.cpp output.o -o main